Cryptanalysis of some Nonabelian Group-Based Key Exchange Protocols: Conclusion

 \section{Conclusion}

-In this paper, we produced a polynomial time solution for the CSP in a finite polycyclic group with two generators, and showed that a restricted CSP is reducible to a DLP.
+In this paper, we discussed the complexity of the conjugacy search problem (CSP) in two important classes of platform groups for nonabelian group-based cryptography, using the protocols in \cite{Gu2014ConjugacySB}, \cite{cmpdec}, and \cite{quat} as our starting point.
+We produced a polynomial time solution for the CSP in a finite polycyclic group with two generators, and showed that a restricted CSP is reducible to a DLP.
 In matrix groups over finite fields, we used the Jordan decomposition of a matrix to produce a polynomial time reduction of an $A$-restricted CSP, where $A \subseteq GL(\fq)$ is a cyclic subgroup, to a set of DLPs over an extension of $\fq$.
-We also used this theory to cryptanalyse the systems proposed in \cite{Gu2014ConjugacySB}, \cite{cmpdec}, and \cite{quat}.
-More generally, a direct consequence of our results is that the security of a protocol based on an $A$-restricted CSP, where $A$ is cyclic, which uses a linear platform group, essentially depends on the difficulty of computing a representation of the platform, and a set of DLPs.
+We then used these general methods and results to describe concrete cryptanalysis algorithms for the systems proposed in \cite{Gu2014ConjugacySB}, \cite{cmpdec}, and \cite{quat}.
+More generally, a direct consequence of our results is that the security of a protocol based on an $A$-restricted CSP, where $A$ is cyclic, which uses a linear platform group, essentially depends on the difficulty of computing a representation of the platform and a set of DLPs.
 We believe that our methods and findings are likely to allow for several other heuristic attacks in the general case.